AymenSekhri/LinuxKernelModulesDevelopments/5.Advanced_Char_Drivers/README.md

 A catch-all capability that provides access to many system administration operations.
 #### CAP_SYS_TTY_CONFIG
 The ability to perform tty configuration tasks.

+## Sending Command Using write Instead of ioctl
+Instead of using ioctl it is possible to use write to interpret the commands for the driver.
+This method is actually used by the console driver using escape characters to move curser, new line, tab ...

+## Blocking I/O